resilar/sqleet/README.md

 [sqleet releases](https://github.com/resilar/sqleet/releases/) follow a perverse form of semantic versioning which requires some explanation.
-Major version number increments indicate compatibility breaks as usual, but the minor & patch version numbers match the targeted SQLite3 version.
+Major version number increments indicate compatibility breaks as usual, but the minor and patch version numbers match the targeted SQLite3 version.
 For instance, sqleet v0.25.1 corresponds to SQLite v3.25.1.
-Although the target SQLite3 version is the primarily supported, sqleet is typically forward and backward compatible across different SQLite3 versions without any changes to the source code.
+Although the target SQLite3 version is the primarily supported, sqleet is typically forward and backward compatible across different SQLite3 versions without any changes to the code.

 As a corollary, sqleet releases are published whenever a new SQLite3 version is released.
 A new sqleet release thus does not necessarily include bug fixes or